Qufst/create_apptainer.sif/README.md

 We also want to push apptainer environments on Zenodo, so we have the second method:

 - in the workflows, comment out the artifact publication part.
-- in the zenodo.sh script, change the version and release date to match expectations, otherwise the release will fail
+- in the zenodo.sh script, change the version and release date to match expectations, otherwise the release will fail.
+Don't forget to descrive the environment in the description, put the version of what you use.